robin-raymond/zax.io/basics.md

     variableName : Integer
 }

-// A type can be assumed based on the value rather than requiring explicit
+// A `type` can be assumed based on a value rather than requiring explicit
+// declaration (note that two unique operators are below, the `:` and the `=`
-// declaration
+// operator)
 assumedType := funcReturningType()

-// Types can be deduced based on automatic type deduction when a variable is
+// Types can be deduced based on automatic type deduction from a variable
-// used in place of a type name originValue : Integer valueBorrowsOriginalValuesType : originalValue
+// instead of an explicit `type` name originValue : Integer valueBorrowsOriginalValuesType : originalValue

 // Symbols that start with _ are reserved for compiler and toolchain generated
-// symbols and may contain additional underscores where needed thus are
+// symbols and may contain additional underscores where needed (thus are
-// entirely reserved and must not be used by a programmer as a prefix.
+// entirely reserved and must not be used by a programmer as a prefix).
 _reservedVariableName
 _ReservedTypeName

 // Symbols ending with _ are discouraged except in the case of disambiguating
-// keywords from symbols.
-as_ // e.g. `as` is a keyword, but `as_` is not a keyword.
+// keywords from symbols (and a compiler may lint these names). as_ // e.g. `as` is a keyword, but `as_` is not a keyword.

 MyType :: type {